About HIV and AIDS

 HIV and AIDS are rare in Australian children.

-HIV spreads through the exchange of human fluids like blood, semen or breastmilk.
+HIV spreads through the exchange of blood, semen, vaginal fluid, rectal fluid or breastmilk.
 This kind of exchange can happen during pregnancy, birth, breastfeeding, unprotected sex and needle-sharing.

 Children with HIV usually get the virus from their infected mothers, during pregnancy or birth.